At 25, Backyard Bird Count shows power of citizen science

 For Moira Dalibor, a middle-school math teacher a couple hours away in Lexington, this will be the first count.
 She’s leading a group of students and parents to an arboretum for an exercise in data-gathering.

-They’re expected to be among hundreds of thousands of people around the world counting and recording over four days.
-Last year, about 385,000 people from 192 countries took part in the Great Backyard Bird Count, or GBBC.
+They’re expected to be among hundreds of thousands of people around the world counting and recording over four days, Feb.
+17-20.
+Last year, about 385,000 people from 192 countries took part in the Great Backyard Bird Count or GBBC.

 “Every year we see increased participation,” and 2022 was a big jump, says Becca Rodomsky-Bish, the project’s leader at the Cornell Lab of Ornithology, in Ithaca, New York, which organizes the count along with the National Audubon Society and Birds Canada.